Park Street School of Medicine

 Park Street School of Medicine was a private medical school in Dublin, Ireland.
 It was founded on 32 Park Street (now Lincoln Place), Dublin, in 1824 by a group of renowned physicians, including Robert James Graves and Arthur Jacob.

 The school was absorbed into the Trinity College medical school from 1856.

-From 1850, St Mark's Ophthalmic Hospital operated from the same site until it was combined to form the Royal Victoria Eye and Ear Hospital in 1895.
+From 1850, St. Mark's Ophthalmic Hospital operated from the same site until it was combined to form the Royal Victoria Eye and Ear Hospital in 1895.

-In 1849, Professor Hugh Carlisle purchased for £500 the School's anatomy specimens which he relocated to Queen's College, Belfast.
+In 1849, Professor Hugh Carlisle purchased the School's anatomy specimens for £500, which he relocated to Queen's College, Belfast.